Skip to content

 Component Specs

-Expiry Alert BannerDark card with warning icon, item count, and dollar value of food at risk
+Expiry Alert BannerWarning icon, item count, and dollar value of food at risk

-Ingredient RowFood photo + name + expiry badge (color-coded: red/orange/green) + quantity
+Ingredient RowFood photo + name + color-coded expiry badge + quantity

 Solution